microsoft/pxt-common-packages/libs/box2d/README.md

 | `WheelJoint` | `body.createWheelJoint(other, anchorX, anchorY, axisX, axisY, collideConnected?)`, `setMotor`, `setLimits`, `setSuspension`, `destroy` |
 | `MouseJoint` | `body.createMouseJoint(other, anchorX, anchorY, maxForce, stiffness, damping)`, `setTarget`, `destroy` |

 All joint classes extend `Joint`.
-All native-object wrappers expose a read-only numeric `.handle` and a live `.valid` property.
-Call `.destroy()` explicitly; letting a TypeScript wrapper be garbage-collected does **not** destroy its native object.
-Destroying a world/body invalidates wrappers of its native children, just as it invalidates raw handles.
-Destruction is not
+All native-object wrappers expose a read-only opaque `.handle` and a live `.valid` property.
+Calling `.destroy()` releases an object immediately; otherwise the MakeCode garbage collector releases it after the last reference disappears.
-idempotent: destroying through one wrapper invalidates all views of that handle.
-Shape templates must still be destroyed independently of bodies/worlds.
+Fixtures retain their body, joints retain both bodies, bodies retain their connected joints, and every world-owned object retains its world.
+A joint therefore remains alive while either connected body is alive unless it is destroyed explicitly.
+Destroying a world/body invalidates wrappers of its native children.
+Destruction through the public API is not idempotent: destroying through one wrapper invalidates all views of that handle.

 Wheel-joint anchors and suspension axes are specified in world space.
 The axis must be nonzero and is normalized natively. `setLimits(enabled, lower, upper)`